dockerize-react-project/.github/profile/README.md

 | Github | https://github.com/denitiawan |
 | Medium | https://deni-setiawan.medium.com/ |

-# what is 'Dockerize React Project' organization
+# 1. what is 'Dockerize React Project'
 this organization for learning how to dockerize React project for make the development and testing so easy and simple.

-### Overviews
+### 1.1.
+Overviews
-- implementation Dockerfile on React project
+- Created simple web C-PANEL application used react.js
+- Interactive Login and Dashboard page include communicated to backend server
-- Build docker image from React project
+- Implementat a Dockerfile on react project, for creating the docker image
-- push docker image to dockerhub
+- Implement push docker image to dockerhub [https://hub.docker.com/repositories/denitiawan](https://hub.docker.com/repositories/denitiawan)
-- Create docker compose for setup the container
+- Implement docker-compose, for configure, setup and running the application (frontend & backend)
-- run and testing the app
+- testing Frontend & Backend

-### Frontend (Web)
+### 1.2.
+Frontend (Web)
 `React.js`
 `Redux Multi Store`
 `i18n Multi Resource`